 Being equipped with the heavy L85A2 Assault Rifle perfectly complements Smoke’s grenades.
 Having decent stopping power with those gas bombs can takedown even the more elite enemies.

 Our B-Tier list operators are the more situational choices in the game.
 They are certainly not bad, and with the right loadout can go toe to toe with any enemy.
-You need to master their abilities to make the most out of them in missions.
-With our leveling guide, you can upgrade your B-Tier operators fast to max out their abilities for optimum utility.

 If you need to get rooms cleared but do not want to go for a frontal assault, then Fuze is your guy.
 The APM-6 Cluster Mines are deployable on those thin and destructible walls.
 Stick one on a wall and neutralize all the enemies who happen to be on the other side.